 Every year, Umani Ronchi wines win major awards and recognition from wine guides and critics.
 Those awards are confirmation of passionate, unstintingly meticulous work focused on extreme quality.
 Gambero Rosso’s Italian Wines guide gave Three Glasses to our Verdicchio Vecchie Vigne for the fourth year on the run and Doctor Wine Daniele Cernilli’s Guida Essenziale al Vino (Essential Guide to Wine) honoured Campo San Giorgio in its first vintage of production.
 Another triumph was at the International Wine Challenge in London, won by Pelago 1994, which was later included among the top 100 wines of ’98 by Wine Enthusiast magazine.
 In 2012, Gambero Rosso’s Italian Wines named Umani Ronchi’s Verdicchio Vecchie Vigne 2009 White of the Year.

 For ten years, Umani Ronchi has been a member of the Istituto del Vino di Qualità - Grandi Marchi.
-The IVQ unites nineteen of Italy’s greatest wine labels, including Antinori, Sassicaia, Masi and Gaia, all of whom share similar values, objectives and strategies.
+The IVQ unites eighteen of Italy’s greatest wine labels, including Antinori, Sassicaia, Masi, all of whom share similar values, objectives and strategies.
 IVQ producers interpret Italian wines for the world, conquering and consolidating international markets.

 In the Sixties, Gino Umani Ronchi set up a small farm in the Marche region at Cupramontana, in the heart of Verdicchio Classico country.
 A few years later, the farm was taken over by the Bianchi-Bernetti family, who acquired the label as well as the land and brought new energy to the estate’s production and commercial activities.
 Read more